 - Small discussion groups: You can sign up for recurring deep dive discussion/affinity groups with fellow corps members.

-Service Member of Color Cohort: Native/indigenous service members and service members of color meet for a special gathering with members of our Alumni of Color Cohort, to connect and learn from one another ahead of FoodCorps’ National Orientation.
+- Service Member of Color Cohort: Service members of color and Native/Indigenous service members meet for a special gathering to connect and learn from one another ahead of FoodCorps’ National Orientation.